 These lifestyle changes can reduce the risk of type 2 diabetes, cardiovascular disease, and other health problems.

-Following a fixed diet plan, such as the Mediterranean Diet, can improve insulin sensitivity.
+Following a fixed diet plan, such as the Mediterranean Diet, can

 The Mediterranean diet involves eating lots of seasonal, plant-based foods, eating fruit for dessert, and using olive oil as the primary source of fat.
 People following this diet eat fish, poultry, legumes, and nuts as main protein choices and dairy products in moderation.